 In some cases, an ultrasound can diagnose cleft lip and palate before your baby is born, typically with an obstetrics and/or gynecologist physician (OB/GYN).
 Craniofacial and plastic surgeons at Gillette Children’s Specialty Healthcare offer prenatal consultations to talk about your baby’s condition before they’re born.
 We'll consult with you about cleft lip and palate, share information about current treatment options, provide appropriate counseling, and if you wish, help you plan a course of treatment.

-Take a look at the graphic below.
-It outlines the typical process for a cleft lip and palate repair and may answer many of the questions you have.
+The animated guide in this story outlines the typical process for a cleft lip and palate repair and may answer many of the questions you have.